 Ryan comes from a musical family.
-His father, David Fine, went to Berklee in Boston for Jazz Percussion.
-Soon after starting school, his Dad moved to Los Angeles to drum on R&B records.
+His Dad, David Fine, went to Berklee in Boston for Jazz Percussion.
+Soon after starting school, his Dad moved to Los Angeles to drum on R&B recordings.

 Ryan also has a passion for helping kids.
 He is a staff writer for the Songs of Love Foundation based in New York.
 This non-profit connects songwriters to kids going through traumatic experiences.
 The songwriters write personalized songs to help children feel loved and encouraged during such a difficult time of their lives.
 Ryan embraced his love for youth and music by writing a record for a kids’ educational website, Clever Crazes for Kids, in 2017.